lenablechmann/DiaryC/README.md

 # Installation and dependencies
 - sqlite3 is required for this diary (should come preinstalled if you are using linux)
-- to install it on linux, put the diary file into the `/home/"yourusername"/.local/bin/` folder, then you will be able to run it from your command line anywhere
+- to install it on linux, download the git repository, run makefile, put the diary file into the `/home/"yourusername"/.local/bin/` folder, then you should be able to run it from your command line anywhere, the db will be saved to home

 # How to use
 Once installed, you can input the following in your command line/terminal: